Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   After this, I tested my project a few more times to check if everything worked properly.
 When standing, sitting, or walking, the light would be green.
 But whenever I fall hard or soft, on the floor or the chair, it doesn’t matter.
 My Fall Detector can detect that as a fall and change the LED light from Green to Red.
 From this, I know that my Fall Detector is working accurately!

+  Overall, throught my time at Bluestamp I learned many things.
+My project requires me to use Machine Learning via Edge Impulse and an Arduino Nano 33 BLE Sense along with Arduino IDE.
+Before Bluestamp, I did not know what any of these things were.
+But throught my time here, I learned how to Conncect an Arduino Nano to my laptop, how to create a machine learning model using edge impulse, and how to program code using Arduino.
+I learned about the difffrent accelerometer values used in my project, the inbuilt LED light, and how to use the command line interface too.
+I hope to use these skills in the future to create something new that will help make people’s life easier.

 # Second Milestone: LED Light incorporated with Fall Detector